An index of corporate financial performance

 Methodology

 The KPMG Financial Performance Index measures the financial health of individual companies.
-Based on an initial pool of more than 40,000 companies globally, the KPMG FPI identifies those companies, sectors, regions, countries and territories that are performing well and those that are underperforming.
+Based on an initial pool of more than 40,000 companies globally, the KPMG FPI identifies those companies, sectors, regions, and jurisdictions that are performing well and those that are underperforming.
 A higher score on the KPMG FPI represents strong performance.

 The KPMG FPI model draws from the Logit Probability to Financial Default model (developed by John Campbell, Jens Hilscher and Jan Szilagyi), which is based on eight explanatory variables encompassing financial and market variables, to assess the overall financial health of a company.
 The KPMG FPI is based on raw data from S&P Capital IQ database.